sempitern0/Terrainy/README.md

 ## Triplanar gradient terrain
 This shader `triplanar_gradient_terrain.gdshader`  variant replaces texture-based blending with **smooth gradient transitions** that uses `GradientTexture2D`, useful for stylized terrain or color-based materials for low-poly environments.
 This shader ensures visually clean gradients even on high resolution meshes.

-There are few premade gradients that can be found on `res://addons/terrainy/shaders/terrain/gradients`
+Several pre-made gradients can be found at: `res://addons/terrainy/shaders/terrain/gradients`

 ![triplanar_gradient_terrain](images/terrain_gradient.png)

 ## Water
 A modified version of the original water shader from [LesusX](https://github.com/LesusX/YouTube/blob/main/WaterShader/water.gdshader).
-The material can be found in `res://addons/terrainy/shaders/terrain/water/ocean_water.tres` and is ready to go.

-To use this material just assign it into a new `MeshInstance3D` with a `PlaneMesh` or `QuadMesh`.
+A ready-to-use material is included at: `res://addons/terrainy/shaders/terrain/water/ocean_water.tres`

+1. Create a new `MeshInstance3D`
+2. Assign a `PlaneMesh` or `QuadMesh`
+3. Apply the provided water material
+4. Set the mesh size, it's recommended to have at least subdivisions from 100 for better detail.

 ![water_parameters](images/water_parameters.png)